-Today we could say that the act of government or execution has the primacy, it is clear, the crisis of parliamentary and legislative power is evident everywhere.
-It is like dead, legislative power doesn’t exist anymore in Europe or the United States, an absolute primacy of government.
-But anyway – even in this case – both poles are there: So one pole can prevail on the other, like now it is the case for government and executive power, but nevertheless they must be there, otherwise no government, there is another form of power (Agamben, 2011c: n.p.).
+Today one could say that the act of government, or execution, has the primacy over the parliamentary and legislative power.
+The crisis of legislative power is evident everywhere.
+Regardless, Agamben notes, both legislative power and executive power are here to stay.
+In fact, one pole can prevail on the other, like now it is the case for government and executive power, but nevertheless both poles must be there, otherwise no Government is possible (Agamben, 2011c: n.p.).

-For contemporary readers at the intersection of management and political theory, Agamben’s contributions summarized in this review may look puzzling: Agamben contributes to the intellectual history of politics and to scholarly conceptions of the operations of political power.
-Yet, he instantiates economy and management as absolutely central to the political discourse, to the point that the theological concepts at the origin of modern political theory were all along economic concepts.
-For Foucault the juridical-political paradigm that sustains the relationship between sovereignty inseparable from its exercise gives away to an economic-administrative paradigm in which the sovereignty is replaced by government as the dominant form of power.
+For contemporary readers working at the intersection of management and political theory, Agamben’s contributions summarized in this review may look irrelevant: Agamben, in fact, offers material to the intellectual history of politics and to scholarly conceptions of the operations of political power.
+Yet, he also instantiates economy and management as absolutely central to the political discourse.
+He states that economic concepts are at the origin of modern political theory.
+As said, it is a monumental shift from Foucault’s view of political discourse.
+For Foucault, within the very same juridical-political paradigm that sustains the relationship between sovereignty and government, sovereignty is replaced by government as the dominant form of power.
 With modernity, power moves from legitimacy to administration, from politics to management.
-Enter Agamben.
+Agamben changes it all.
 First, he states that Foucault’s main idea, i.e., government has replaced sovereignty as the dominant form of power, is embodied into, in Agamben’s words, a theological-political paradigm.
-This paradigm, which is invisible to scholars because taken for granted, it has a juridical-political nature: it is the paradigm of the administration of the city, i.e., polis.
+This paradigm, which is invisible to scholars because taken for granted, it is the paradigm of the administration of the city, i.e., polis.
 This paradigm becomes visible only after comparison with an alternative paradigm: the economic-administrative paradigm.
-This paradigm, framed in The kingdom and the glory, has a managerial nature: it is the paradigm of the administration of the house.
-In other words, what is ‘political’, including the notion of political power, stands in the context of a managerial paradigm.
+This economic-administrative paradigm, framed in The kingdom and the glory, has a managerial nature: it is the paradigm of the administration of the house.
+What is ‘political’, including the notion of political power, is actually economical.
 This last statement drives the reader, in Agamben’s words, to ‘the vicarious character of the governmental power’ (Agamben, 2011c: n.p.).
 In which sense?
+In the sense that the governmental power is ungrounded, it does not receive legitimacy from sovereignty.
+Once again, Agamben finds the roots of this idea within the theology of the Trinity.
 In the Trinitarian economy, both Father and Son are anarchical; neither has a foundation.
-This intra-Trinitarian relation between the Father and the Son can be considered in this sense as the theological paradigm of the intrinsically vicarious character of governmental power.
+This intra-Trinitarian relation between the Father and the Son can be considered as the theological source of the intrinsically vicarious character of governmental power.

 Trinitarian economy is the expression of an anarchical power which moves to and through the divine persons according to an essentially vicarious paradigm.
 There is no way to assign to one person the original foundation of power.
 Power has a Trinitarian form; it circulates vicariously in this form.
 (Agamben, 2011c: n.p.)

-And this is why, according to Agamben, the supreme sovereign power in the history of Western politics presents itself as vicarious.
-This is why the fundamental problem of Western public law is how to ground government in sovereignty, how to ground order in law, economical practice in juridical patterns, legality in legitimacy (Agamben, 2011c).
+This is why, according to Agamben, the supreme sovereign power in the history of Western politics presents itself as vicarious.
 And governmental power is essentially vicarious, too.
-This is also why in Western public law the source of power is impossible to describe and moves always in circles between for sovereignty and execution.
+The groundlessness of power is the reason why the fundamental problem of Western public law is to ground: government in sovereignty, order in law, economical practice in juridical patterns, and legality in legitimacy (Agamben, 2011c).
+This is also why in Western public law the source of power is impossible to describe and moves always in circles between sovereignty and execution.
 Agamben notes that ‘the ontology of the acts of government is a vicarious ontology, in the sense that, within the economical paradigm, every power has a vicarious character’ (Agamben, 2011b: 141).
-Power has a vicarious structure, Agamben points out, and moves in circles between the two poles.
+Power has a vicarious structure, Agamben points out, and moves in circles.
 This is the first implication: power has no foundation.

 Agamben’s main concern in the first five chapters of The kingdom and the glory is power and how power works in an economic-administrative paradigm.
 For Agamben, power implies not a juridical-political system, but an economy, an administration, a management.
 This makes management all the more relevant to the political development of the West.